Skip to content

 – me, in Should the Fediverse welcome its new surveillance-capitalism overlords?
 Opinions differ!

-Of course Bluesky isn't the only new Twitter alternative in the fediverses.
-Meta's Threads entered the Fediverse in April of this year, after some heated discussion of plans to embrace, extend, and exploit ActivityPub.
-Erin Kissane's Untangling Threads is a brilliantly-written overview of some of the perspectives about the situation.
-Guess what: it's messy and the lines are gray and blurry.
+It's worth highlighting that Bluesky isn't the only new Twitter alternative in the fediverses.
+Meta's Threads entered the Fediverse in April of this year, after some heated discussion of their plans to embrace, extend, and exploit ActivityPub.
+Erin Kissane's Untangling Threads is a brilliantly-written overview of some of the perspectives about the situation, and Should the Fediverse welcome its new surveillance-capitalism overlords?
+Opinions differ! has a lot more.

 A schism still seems the likely outcome to me.
 Hundreds of instances have signed on to the Anti-Meta FediPact, many others are defederating (blocking) threads.net.
 Mastodon's founder, CEO, and Benevolent Dictator for Life Eugen Rochko declared it a "clear victory for our cause", and many other Fediverse influencers are also welcoming Threads.